04 May Are virtual events the future for event agencies?

 Many businesses are either cancelling or postponing the events they’ve been planning to organise for so long – and this includes conferences, seminars, trade shows, and other business meetups.
 Based on recent industry reports, more than 45% businesses have postponed their events to some point later in the year, 27% have cancelled their events, while many giants like Microsoft and Facebook have decided not to host any major in-person events until summer 2021.

 However, numerous event organisers have gladly accepted this challenge and have adopted newer approaches for organising their events, particularly digital solutions that can be leveraged to organise virtual events in the UK.
-In this article, we will learn more about what are virtual events, what does the future hold for such digital solutions, and whether virtual events are actually the future.
+In this article, we will learn more about what are virtual events and hybrid events, what does the future hold for such digital solutions, and whether virtual events are actually the future.

 What is a Virtual Event?